VaitaR/rag_api/README.md

 - **Setup pgvector database:**
   - Run an existing PSQL/PGVector setup, or,
   - Docker: `docker compose up` (also starts RAG API)
-    - or, use docker just for DB: `docker compose -f ./db-compose.yaml up`
 - **Run API**:
   - Docker: `docker compose up` (also starts PSQL/pgvector)
-    - or, use docker just for RAG API: `docker compose -f ./api-compose.yaml up`
   - Local:
     - Make sure to setup `DB_HOST` to the correct database hostname
     - Run the following commands (preferably in a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/))